-When we meditate and practice the teachings of the Buddha, we become a gardener of gifts; developing in ourselves the quality of generosity, and a deeper understanding of it, so that instead of giving blindly and randomly (or not at all) one gives with heedfulness and wisdom; thus bringing a far richer share of goodness into this world.
+When we wish to practice the teachings of the Buddha, instead of practicing haphazard generosity, we become a gardener of gifts; developing in ourselves the quality of generosity, and a deeper understanding of it, so that instead of giving blindly and randomly (or not at all) one gives with heedfulness and wisdom; thus bringing a far richer share of goodness into this world.

 Perfecting the Quality of Dana

 So far we have spoken about giving in general; acts of generosity that can be done by anyone for any reason.
-However, for a meditator in this school who is practicing with the aim of going out of Samsara (that is, the cycle of birth and death), generosity in this sense is not enough.
+However, for a meditator who is practicing with the aim of going out of Samsara (that is, the cycle of birth and death), generosity in this sense is not enough.
 We must work on perfecting the quality of generosity in ourselves by practicing a Dana that is not only good, but pure.
-Pure Dana is the act of giving of one who is working deliberately to get rid of his own selfishness.
+Pure Dana is the generosity of someone who is working deliberately to get rid of his own selfishness.